Uniswap/org-v1/src/pages/docs/v2/09-smart-contracts/07-common-errors.md

 ### A Note on Rebasing Tokens

 For those interested in building a rebasing token, a word of caution: many contracts involving decentralized trading and liquidity provisioning will break upon interacting with your token.
-An example approach that will lead to much easier integration in future protocols can be found in [CHAI](https://chai.money/about.html). uses a wrapper function that contains the rebalancing within the wrapper, such that the redeemable token can be easily integrated into many different systems.
+An example approach that will lead to much easier integration in future protocols can be found in [CHAI](https://chai.money/about.html).
+CHAI uses a wrapper function that contains the rebalancing within the wrapper, such that the redeemable token can be easily integrated into many different systems.

 # UniswapV2: LOCKED